Kapendev/parin/README.md

 ## Examples

-A comprehensive set of code examples showcasing various engine features can be found within the examples folder.
+A set of code examples showcasing various engine features can be found within the examples folder.

 ## Project Layout